2023 Sewer Rehabilitation

 Project Element #2 involves replacing old clay gravity sewer pipe with new plastic pipe by the open trench method plus rehabilitating existing concrete manholes along Glenn Drive, Heather Way, Cascade Longfellow Drive.
 The pipe replacement was completed in May and the road surface work was completed in June.
 The new manhole installation in Sycamore Park was completed in August.
 A planned Sycamore Park Field Restoration Project, to be performed by City Parks Maintenance staff, is scheduled to start late October.

-Remaining work includes Cured-In-Place Pipe (CIPP) sewer rehabilitation scheduled for Sycamore Park on October 9th, for Buena Vista Avenue on October 10th, and for Miller Avenue (new work) on October 11th.
+The Cured-In-Place Pipe (CIPP) sewer rehabilitation work at Sycamore Park was completed on October 16th, for Buena Vista Avenue on October 10th, and for Miller Avenue on October 11th.
 CIPP involves inserting a flexible liner inside the existing pipe, inflating the liner, and exposing it to steam pressure to harden the liner inside the pipe.
 The liner forms a smooth surface inside the existing pipe, restoring it to near-new condition and extending the life of the sewer pipe for 50+ years.

 Sycamore Park Work: This sewer trunk line is a critical component in the SASM collection system which transports over 70% of City of Mill Valley’s sewage flow to SASM’s Wastewater Treatment Plant (WWTP) for processing.
 This 30-inch diameter gravity sewer pipeline built in the 1950’s era extends from Miller Avenue through Sycamore Park to Sycamore Avenue under the Arroyo Corte Madera del Presidio creek.
 This improvement will minimize the risk of failure and potential environmental impact.